-For small batches of beans, a pound or less, I think 3 1/2-quart or smaller slow cooker does the best job.
-When I use my big 7-quart slow cooker, I usually cook 2 pounds or more and freeze what I don't use right away.
+For small batches of beans, a pound or less, I think a 3 1/2-quart or smaller slow cooker does the best job.
+When I use my big 7-quart slow cooker, I usually cook two pounds or more and freeze what I don't use right away.
 Beans freeze beautifully!
-I freeze them in 2-cup portions, which makes it easy to pull out just what I need for a recipe.
+I freeze them in two-cup portions, which makes it easy to pull out just what I need for a recipe.

 With beans made in the slow cooker, pre-soaking them is far less important than with other cooking methods.
 The long cooking time means that those beans will definitely soften!
 However, I am a believer that soaking the beans removes some of the enzymes that causes intestinal discomfort, so I usually stick to the practice of soaking them overnight.
 If you're not as bothered after eating beans, then you can certainly skip this step.

 The first time or two that you cook beans in the slow cooker, it's best if you can be around to check on them toward the end of cooking.
 Some slow cookers — and some beans! — will cook more quickly or slowly than others.
-Until you're familiar with how long beans typically take in your slow cooker, start checking them around 5 hours and then every half hour or so after that until they're done.
+Until you're familiar with how long beans typically take in your slow cooker, start checking them around five hours and then every 30 minutes or so after that until they're done.

 How To Cook Beans in the Slow Cooker

 Any amount of dried beans (other than lentils; see How to Cook Lentils)